Thomas Whaley (politician): Later life

 Whaley died on 2 November 1800 in the Cheshire town of Knutsford, while travelling from Liverpool to London.
-The cause of death was attributed to rheumatic fever, although a popular story circulated in Ireland that he was stabbed in a jealous rage by one of two sisters, both of whom were objects of his attentions.
+The cause of death was attributed to rheumatic fever, although a popular story circulated in Ireland that he was stabbed in a jealous rage by one of two sisters, both of whom were objects of his attention.

+He is buried in Knutsford graveyard, Cheshire.
+On a plain grave-stone in the centre of the south-western portion of the church-yard, it is recorded, "Underneath is interred the Body of THOMAS WHALEY, Esquire of the City of Dublin, who died November 2nd., 1800.
+Aged 34 years."

 Whaley wrote his memoirs in 1797, but these were suppressed by the executors of his estate and remained unpublished until 1906.

 A full-length biography of Whaley, Buck Whaley: Ireland's Greatest Adventurer by David Ryan, was published by Merrion Press in February 2019.
 This book draws on Whaley's memoirs, an unpublished journal that Hugh Moore kept while on the Jerusalem expedition, and many other manuscripts sources including the extensive correspondence of Whaley's land agent Samuel Faulkner.